SiliconLabs/z-wave-ts-silabs/README.md

 - https://www.silabs.com/documents/public/software/SimplicityCommander-Mac.zip
 - https://www.silabs.com/documents/public/software/SimplicityCommander-Windows.zip

+on Linux 	it should be installed in `/opt/silabs/commander-cli/commander-cli` on macOS 	it should be installed in `/Applications/Commander-cli.app/Contents/MacOS/commander-cli` on Windows 	it should be installed in `C:\Program Files\Simplicity Commander CLI\commander-cli.exe`

 ## ZPC

 ZPC is the Z-Wave gateway supported by Silicon Labs, in order to remove constraints on one wpk being